celesrenata/nix-flakes/README.md

 11. `git checkout rpi5`
 11. `cp -r * /etc/nixos/`
 11. `mkdir /mnt`
 1. Repeat partitioning steps on NVME, if ya got it, otherwise the next step is going to take forever and abuse your SD card.
+Or if you want even more performance, check out using btrfs on your nvme! https://nixos.wiki/wiki/Btrfs
 1. `sudo nixos-install --root /mnt --flake /etc/nixos#nixberry --impure`
 1. `nixos-enter --root /mnt`
 11. `passwd celes`